AzurQ/Murders-Vampires/README.md

 This project is an IMMG I created with for theme vampires.
 The game has been published, and is available at the following link:

-Please, refer to this website to find information on this game before checking this repository.
+Please, refer to this website or my [personal blog](https://vampiretestament.wordpress.com/murders-vampires/) to find information on this game before checking this repository.

 This repository hosts the python script used by GM to manage game events and player's actions and stats.